 University Avenue and Highway 65 Corridor Development

 A summary report and final recommendations has been prepared by Twin Cities LISC and will be presented to the City Council on June 24th.
-You can view the report at this link.
+You can view the report on the Final Report (PDF).

 Community input has been gathered through a series of four workshops to guide the future development and improvements of University Avenue and Highway 65.
 Following the fourth and final workshop, a document and final recommendations was put together to reflect the outcomes of the community input sessions.